YES! Check out our scholarship page for more information regarding scholarship opportunities.

 Nearly anywhere!
 Almost every country in the world has institutions of higher learning and you are not limited to only those countries with which we have an agreement.
 See the Office of Education Abroad for details!
 (Note: We are not allowed to send students to countries that are currently issued Travel Warning.
 These are also found at www.travel.state.gov.

 The classes you will be eligible to take are based upon which classes are offered at the host institution.
 Classes can be used to fill graduation, major, minor and general education requirements.
-For this, you should work closely with your academic advisor and schedule a meeting with him or her.
+For this, you should work closely with your academic advisor and schedule a meeting with him or hern to discuss your degree requirements.
+This will help you as you search for programs which best fit your major, minor or degree requirements.

 YES!
-Your grades will transfer as whole letter grades A-F, be put on your transcript AND calculated into your GPA!
+All courses completed abroad will count as UNC Charlotte credit.
+Your grades will transfer as whole letter grades A-F, be listed on your transcript AND calculated into your GPA!

 In most cases, programs provide transportation from the airport to your destination unless you waive this service.
 This service is program specific so you'll need to inquire!